 5. The partnership name of a limited partnership organized and registered under the laws of this state or of a foreign limited partnership authorized to transact business in this state.

-6. The name of a limited liability company organized under title 29, chapter 4 or a foreign limited liability company authorized to transact business in this state.
+6. The name of a limited liability company organized under title 29 or a foreign limited liability company authorized to transact business in this state.

 7. A trade name registered pursuant to title 44, chapter 10, article 3.1.